huandu/facebook/README.md

 res, _ := session.Get("/me/feed", nil)
 ```

 By default all requests are sent to Facebook servers.
-If you wish to override API base URL for unit-testing purposes - just set respective `Session` field:
+If you wish to override API base URL for unit-testing purposes - just set respective `Session` field.

 ```go
 testSrv := httptest.NewServer(someMux)
 session.BaseURL = testSrv.URL + "/"